 - 1. There is one intake date per academic year, namely 1 September of each year. - 2.
 The provisions of this article are also applicable to students who are re-registering for the same programme. - 3.
 In addition to this intake date, there are several application dates on which registration may take place upon the approval of the Admissions Board.
-These application dates are:

-1 November, 1 February, and 1 April.
+These application dates are: 1 November, 1 February, and 1 April.
 A student who applies after the intake date needs to report to the study adviser. - 4.
-The Admissions Board only gives permission for admission to the propaedeutic phase as mentioned in article 2.5.2 if the following three conditions are met: - the student has had a previous registration in the programme s/he is applying for admission to; - the student has, prior to the study break, discussed his/her study plan with the study adviser; - external circumstances have affected the study performance. - 5.
-The Admissions Board only gives permission for admission to the post-propaedeutic phase as mentioned in article 2.5.2 if the following two conditions are met: - the student has had a previous registration in the programme s/he is applying for admission to; - the student has, prior to the study break, discussed his/her study plan with the study adviser. - 6.
+The Admissions Board only gives permission for admission as mentioned in article 2.5.2 if the following three conditions are met: - the student has had a previous registration in the programme the student is applying for admission to: - the student has, prior to the study break, discussed the student's study plan with the study adviser; - the moment of deregistration and re-registration should be a minimum of two blocks. - 5.
 A request for admission after 1 September may be submitted to the Admissions Board by email: LLB@rug.nl.
 A decision regarding this application will be taken within 6 weeks.